Remove the cylinder head cover (650.1003256 - complete).

 1. Disconnect and unscrew the engine speed sensor from the flywheel housing (1) (see Fig. 9).

 • 4.
-Insert a feeler gauge of the required thickness between the rocker toe and the stop surface of the yoke and, holding it in this position, turn in the adjusting screw so that the toe of the rocker comes into contact with the feeler gauge (adjustment is made for both intake and exhaust valves).
+Insert a feeler gauge of the required thickness between the toe of the rocker arm and the thrust surface of the yoke and, holding it in this position, screw in the adjusting screw so that the toe of the rocker arm comes into contact with the feeler gauge (adjustment is made for both intake and exhaust valves).